⇓ Watch Video ⇓

 5. How To Prepare Prickly Chayote Squash for Cooking

 Prickly chayote has better flavor than thorn-free skin chayote, in my opinion, and the people who cook it and I spoke about told me the same.
-On our market, prickly chayote is also more expensive as well.
 Another difference I noticed the prickly chayote is less watering after cooking and seeds have more flavor than green chayote seeds.
 However, prickly chayote needs more time and effort when we prepare it for cooking compared to green chayote.
+Definatelly, more waiste of the fruit because we need to peel it.
 Most important to peel it right, so spines do not get to your food.
+Here is how I like to peel chayote with spines.

 How To Peel Prickly Chayote Squash